-- o All students enter the program on the Comprehensive Exam Track as a default - o Students wishing to complete a thesis or project instead of the comprehensive exam must submit a proposal to their advisor and committee for approval. - Permission to write a thesis or to complete a project is contingent upon (1) maintaining a 3.25 grade point average after 15 units of upper-division and graduate coursework, and (2) demonstrating proficiency in research and writing skills. - Thesis Option (6 units of ANTH 598): A thesis is defined as the written product of a systematic study of a significant problem.
+- o Students wishing to complete a thesis or project must submit a proposal to their advisor for approval. - Thesis Option (6 units of ANTH 598): A thesis is defined as the written product of a systematic study of a significant problem.
 It consists of extended discussion, with a central argument, based on complex analysis of your original research and includes a review of the literature on the topic as well as a historical framework.
 The finished product demonstrates originality, sets forth the sources for and method of gathering information, analyzes the data, and offers a conclusion.
 The thesis has a required format, and must be submitted to the Graduate Studies Office as well as to the Division.
-The approved thesis will be bound at the Bookstore according to certain specifications, microfilmed, copyrighted, and listed in the University Library's computer database.
-Students registered for ANTH 598 (thesis) are eligible to apply for the University's Giles Brown Thesis Award.
+The approved thesis will be bound at the Bookstore according to certain specifications, copyrighted, and listed in the Pollak Library's database.
+The completed thesis is published on ScholarWorks, a CSU-wide database.

 - Project Option (6 units of ANTH 597): A project is a significant undertaking appropriate to an applied aspect of the field (e.g. curation of a museum exhibition, an ethnographic film, a curriculum proposal, and so forth).
 Like a thesis, the project also requires a written component, in which the work is described and summarized, including the project's significance, objectives, methodology, and a conclusion or recommendation.
+Note: Students may choose to write a thesis, but enroll in Project option instead Thesis [because of the earlier deadlines, extra cost, and publication process of the Thesis].
 The project is submitted only to the Division, and is housed in the Division Library (bound in a variety of formats as approved by your advisor). - Exam Option (3 units of ANTH 599 + one additional elective): At least one semester before taking their exam, students on the Comprehensive Exam Track will select three areas of concentration in consultation with their MA advisors and committee members.
 The committee will assist the student in preparing for the exam by (e.g.) assigning a reading list, and will meet with the student for discussion and guidance.
-Students will have a total of nine hours to answer questions from each of the three areas.
-The questions are designed to test the depth and breadth of the student's overall general knowledge of anthropology, as well as sub-field specific knowledge pertaining to the student's own research area.